shipuicom/core/README.md

   - [ ] Pie chart
   - [ ] Doughnut chart
 - [ ] CLI util to figure out which components and styles are used in a project as a production build trimmer

+## Blocked changes

+- [ ] required inputs on dialogs, since its not supported by angular yet [angular/51878](https://github.com/angular/angular/issues/51878)